 It’s okay to be angry, but don’t let your feelings drag you down and make you feel like a failure.
-Don’t dwell on the past; instead, focus on moving forward into a brighter future.
-Let go of any negative thoughts about yourself, because they won’t help you get through this difficult time in your life.
+Don’t dwell on the past; focus on moving forward into a brighter future.
+Let go of negative thoughts about yourself because they won’t help you get through this challenging time.
 If anything, they’ll only hurt you more and make it harder for you to heal from what happened.

-Cheating can leave you feeling bad but it doesn’t have to be the end of the world
+Cheating can leave you feeling foul,d but it doesn’t have to be the end of the world.

-There’s no denying that cheating can be a difficult experience for both you and your partner and it may leave them feeling hurt, angry and betrayed.
-However, this doesn’t mean that the relationship is over or that it will never get better again.
-In fact, if you want to make things work then there are ways in which you can do this without losing yourself along the way.
+There’s no denying that cheating can be a challenging experience for you and your partner and may leave them feeling hurt, angry, and betrayed.
+However, this doesn’t mean the relationship is over or will never get better again.
+If you want to make things work, you can do this without losing yourself.